-In some instances, participation will be completed as part of distance learning and will count toward satisfactory school attendance only when the distance learning program otherwise meets the definition of the activity and the time spent can be monitored by the service provider and is reported to the CWD on a monthly basis.
+In some instances, participation will be completed as part of distance learning and will count toward satisfactory school attendance only when the distance learning program otherwise meets the definition of the activity and the time spent can be monitored by the service provider and is reported to the county welfare department on a monthly basis.
 Actual hours spent in supervised homework time and up to one hour of unsupervised homework time for each hour of class time will be counted.
-A statement from the educational program indicating the amount of homework required must be included in the case file.
+A statement from the educational program indicating the amount of homework required must in included in the case file.
 Total homework time counted for participation will not exceed the hours required or advised by the educational program.

-2. Describe how the state determines the number of countable hours of participation for the activity.
-If the state uses different methods for different services or programs within the activity, the state should describe each.
+2. Describe how the State determines the number of countable hours of participation for the activity.
+If the State uses different methods for different services or programs within the activity, the State should describe each.

 Weekly hours of participation are determined by adding the total number of participation hours for the month in this activity and then dividing the total monthly hours by 4.33 (the average number of weeks per month).
 Countable hours of unsupervised homework time will not exceed the limit of one hour for each hour of class time.
 In addition, total homework time counted will not exceed the hours required or advised by the educational program.
-If the information necessary to determine countable hours is not in the case file, the CWD will make contact with the recipient, employer, and/or service provider, as appropriate.
+If the information necessary to determine countable hours is not in the case file, the county welfare department will make contact with the recipient, employer, and/or service provider, as appropriate.

-3. Describe how the state verifies the actual hours of participation for the activity.
+3. Describe how the State verifies the actual hours of participation for the activity.
 Include the procedures for obtaining and maintaining documentation of hours of participation.

 Participants must provide routinely available documentation of school attendance and satisfactory progress.
 Actual hours of participation are verified using report cards, attendance records, and similar documentation made available by the service provider and/or participant and maintained in the case file.
 Documentation needed to support all the reported hours of participation includes the participant's name; the name of the employer, work site supervisor or other service provider; the number of hours; and the name and phone number of the person verifying the hours.
-For supervised homework time, documentation must include a time sheet or record of participation hours signed by the individual verifying the activity.
-The only documentation required for unsupervised homework time is a statement from the educational program indicating the amount of homework required.
-Once the CWD has this statement from the institution, it may be kept on file and applied whenever individuals are engaged in that course of study at the institution.
+For all homework time, documentation must include a time sheet or record of participation hours signed by the individual verifying the activity.
 Case managers who have reason to believe that a participant is not attending school can require that specific verification be provided more often, as necessary.